alena-bartosh/speaking-eye/README.md

 ### Installation and use

-Speaking Eye can be installed in two different ways: for developing and for regular using (production).
+Speaking Eye can be installed in two different ways.
+First way (via cloning repo and creating virtual env) is for developing and second one (via pip) — for regular using.

 The simplest way of installation is

 ```